charmed-osm/5g-ims/README.md

 ```

 Note: Peform the above steps to register another user say bob with IMS so that SIP calls
 can be tested between the two users.
+This has to be done in another UE pod.
+You can scale the
+ue charm in RAN, enter to the pod, and in the alice.cfg file, replace "alice" with "bob".

 e.
 After registration of both users, press ‘m’ from UE application's alice
 and then press enter to initiate a SIP call.